 4. Make financial goals and accomplish them

-As with any other area of life, you need to have some financial goals so that you will be on track with your financial situation.
+As with any other area of life, having financial goals is essential to stay on track with your financial situation.

 If you are looking for increasing your income to pay off your debt, you can start by earning some extra income through surveys.
 I know you will not become rich but earning a few hundred dollars each month will help you reduce your debt faster.